Marc Levinson: Biography

 Levinson worked for many years as a journalist, including as editorial director of The Journal of Commerce, then a daily newspaper; as a business writer at Newsweek magazine; and as finance and economics editor of The Economist.
 He worked for JP Morgan Chase, where he developed the company's environmental research for institutional investor clients.
 He was senior fellow for international business at the Council on Foreign Relations.
 He managed transportation and industry analysis for the U.S. Congress at the Congressional Research Service.

-In addition to writing frequently for The Wall Street Journal, he has contributed to Harvard Business Review, the New York Times, Bloomberg, Foreign Affairs, and many other publications and websites.
-Levinson has spoken to audiences in Europe, Asia, and North America and has been a guest on many podcasts.
+Levinson has written for many popular and scholarly journals.
+In addition to reviewing books for The Wall Street Journal, he has contributed to Harvard Business Review, The New York Times, Foreign Affairs, Bloomberg, Aeon, and many other publications and websites.
+He has spoken to audiences in Europe, Asia, and North America about the world economy, trade, supply chains, infrastructure, and shipping, and has been a guest on many broadcasts and podcasts.
 He is frequently interviewed in U.S. and foreign media.

+Levinson completed undergraduate studies at Antioch College.
+He later earned a master's degree in public administration from Georgia State University and a degree in public and international affairs from Princeton University.
+He received a doctorate in history from the Graduate Center of City University of New York.

 Books

 Guide to Financial Markets

 The Economist Guide to Financial Markets is for laypeople who want to understand how financial markets work, published by The Economist.
-As of 2024 it is the 7th edition.
+It was published in a seventh edition in 2018.

 The Box

+The Box is a history of how the shipping container contributed to making globalization possible.
+It became a best seller and has been translated into a dozen languages.

-A history of the shipping container.
-Joe Nocera included it in his list of "Best Business Books Ever", saying "Hard to believe you can write a great book about the rise and importance of the shipping container, but he pulled it off".
+Joe Nocera of The New York Times included The Box in his list of "Best Business Books Ever", saying "Hard to believe you can write a great book about the rise and importance of the shipping container, but he pulled it off."
+The Box was praised by Bill Gates, who wrote, “The move to containerized shipping had an amazing impact on the global economy."
+Business Week and the Globe and Mail cited it as one of the best business books of 2006.
+The Box was shortlisted for the Financial Times/Goldman Sachs Business Book of the Year Award in 2006, won a bronze medal in the Independent Publisher Book Awards (2007), and also won the 2007 Anderson Medal from the Society for Nautical Research.